arne-ron/lcd-library/README.md

-This library is my own rewrite of the Arduino [Liquid Crystal](https://docs.arduino.cc/libraries/liquidcrystal/) library for the purpose of understanding the communication protocoll
+This library is my own rewrite of the Arduino [Liquid Crystal](https://docs.arduino.cc/libraries/liquidcrystal/) library for the purpose of understanding the communication protocoll used by the hardware.